 Dhokra is a non-ferrous metal casting using the lost wax casting technique.
 This form of lost wax casting dates back over 4000 years to the Indus Valley Civilization & Mohenjo-Daro days.
-Ivory-colored poly resin in the shape of an exquisitely adorned elephant is ready for a celebration.
-A great choice as traditional Indian wedding favors and as good luck favor for all occasions.
+Ivory-coloured poly resin in the shape of an exquisitely adorned elephant is ready for a celebration.
+A great choice as traditional Indian wedding favours and as good luck favour for all occasions.

 The safe base for candles.

 Dimensions - 4 x 2.5 x 3.1 (L,W,H in Inches)